Harlemz1stLad3/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is a Markup language that introduces meaning to the web vs the presention.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display: inline-block allows to set a width and height on the element, top and bottom margins and paddings are respected. with display: inline , they aren't

 3. What are the 4 areas of the box model?

+Margin, Boarder, Padding, Content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross axis

 5. Explain why git is valuable to a team of developers.

+One of the biggest advantages of Git is its branching capabilities,Feature branches provide an isolated environment for every change to your codebase.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.